5 New Social Engineering Tactics

 1. Malicious QR codes

-QR code-related phishing fraud has taken off in the past year.
-QR codes (those machine-readable, black-and-white matrix codes arranged in a square) have become an increasingly popular way for companies to engage with consumers in the midst of COVID-19.
+QR code-related phishing fraud has really taken off.
+QR codes (those machine-readable, black-and-white matrix codes arranged in a square) have become an increasingly popular way for companies to engage with consumers.
 Unfortunately, criminals have responded by creating codes that direct victims to malicious websites.

 2. Browser notification hijack